mvnnn/chat-app/README.md

 - Autofocus on input after send
 - Display `...` when other user is typing
 - Caching and downloading of chat logs
+- Default `send` input bar to the bottom of the screen